 - The virus remains sleeping in certain nerve cells of the body for months/years and then awakens.

-- Occurs more commonly in older people and persons unable to fight disease normally; e.g. those with cancer.
+- Occurs more commonly in older people, those under stress and persons with weakend immune systems; e.g. those with cancer.

 What are the symptoms?

-- A burning pain or tingling and extreme sensitivity in one area of the skin.
+- A burning pain or tingling and extreme sensitivity in one area of the skin along a nerve tract.